Online Therapy in Saskatchewan, Alberta, Manitoba & BC

 Wooden dock extending into a calm lake surrounded by forest and mountains.

-Trauma doesn’t just come from what happened—it comes from what your system had to do to survive it.
+It’s also what your system had to do to survive it.

-Those adaptations may now show up as:
+Those adaptations can still show up today as:

-• intrusive memories, flashbacks, or nightmares
+• Intrusive memories, flashbacks, or nightmares

-• overthinking, self-doubt, or negative beliefs about yourself
+• Overthinking, self-doubt, or negative beliefs about yourself

-• anger, shutdown, or withdrawal from others
+• Anger, shutdown, or pulling away from others

-• difficulty concentrating or feeling present
+• Difficulty concentrating or staying present

-These are not signs that something is wrong with you.
 They are signs that your nervous system learned how to protect you.

 My Approach to Trauma Therapy